martinez-zacharya/TRILL/docs/index.rst

    cmd_main
    viz_example

 These are some benchmarks using the free Tesla T4 GPU on Google Colab.
-All generative models should be able to work on colab, as long as they aren't over 650M parameters.
+All generative models should be able to work on colab as long as they aren't over 650M parameters.
 Check back for any updates/improvements!

 .. csv-table:: Colab Benchmarks
    :file: colab_tuned.csv